The book-jacket version…

 I grew up in San Francisco and its suburbs, went to college in Portland, Oregon and interned in the White House.
 From there, I got a master’s degree in journalism from Columbia University and worked in magazines—Self, Elle, Mademoiselle, and others.
 That may explain my perennial crush on polka dots, poodles, and vintage stores.

 A while ago, my family moved to Atlanta where we became members of a temple not so very different from the one in In the Neighborhood of True.
 We were welcomed with a hearty “Shabbat shalom, y’all,” but the memories of what happened there still reverberated.
 Our younger daughter attended Sunday school in one of the classrooms that had been bombed decades before.
 And the hate has continued to echo.
-In Charlottesville, Virginia, where our older daughter lives, in the summer of 2017, white nationalists brandished torches in front of Thomas Jefferson’s rotunda, yelling, “Jews will not replace us.”
-And then in Pittsburgh in the fall of 2018, eleven congregants were shot during Saturday morning services.
+In 2017, in Charlottesville, Virginia, where our older daughter is in school, white nationalists brandished torches in front of Thomas Jefferson’s rotunda, yelling, “Jews will not replace us.”
+And then the next year in Pittsburgh, eleven congregants were shot during Saturday morning services.
 I watched the unfolding horror on TV news with my eighty-eight-year-old father, remembering the bat mitzvah the whole family had attended at a different synagogue nearby.
 As the names of the dead were read, I kept thinking that my dad could have been one of them.
 And then I thought, it could have been any of us—over and over, across decades and state lines.

 These days, I teach writing at Boston University and write young adult novels about complicated girls in complicated times.
-My husband and I have two amusing and good-natured daughters.
-We’ve moved them up and down the East Coast and now live in Hanover, New Hampshire, where we think we’ll stay.
+My husband and I have moved our two amusing and good-natured daughters up and down the East Coast.
+We now live in Hanover, New Hampshire, where we think we’ll stay.

 Representation: Rosemary Stimola of the Stimola Literary Studio